What is chromoblastomycosis?

 Histopathology of chromoblastomycosis may show typical thick-walled dark-brown 'sclerotic' cells on skin biopsy confirming the presence of a dematiaceous fungus.
 It is dark coloured due to melanin in the walls of the organism.

 Culture in Sabouraud medium with antibiotics at 25–30 degrees celsius grows olive-green to black fungal colonies after one or two weeks.
 Naming the responsible fungus can be difficult.
-Phaeohyphomycosis is the name given to infection caused by dematiaceous fungi.
+Phaeohyphomycosis is the name given to an infection caused by dematiaceous fungi.

 Rarely, chromoblastomycosis resolves spontaneously leaving a scar.